 Maintaining a healthy pregnancy

 Folic acid supplementation is recommended both the year before and during pregnancy.
-It is sensible to obtain a multivitamin that provides at least 30 mcg of biotin per day, in addition to folic acid, to decrease the risk of a deficiency.
+It is a good idea to obtain a multivitamin that provides at least

 Nails, hair, and skin

-There is some evidence that biotin may improve the strength and durability of fingernails and enhance hair and skin health.
+Many manufacturers of cosmetics claim that biotin supplements may improve the strength and durability of fingernails and enhance hair and skin health.
+However, there is

-Research published in 2015 found that women with thinning hair experienced some reduction in shedding after taking an oral marine protein supplement (MPS) for 90 days.
+A study published in 2015 found that women with thinning hair experienced some reduction in shedding after taking an oral marine protein supplement for 90 days.
 However, biotin was only one ingredient in this supplement, and the research was sponsored by a company that sells health and beauty products.

-Further studies are needed to support the use of biotin supplements for this purpose in healthy individuals.
+Further research is needed to support the use of biotin supplements for this purpose in healthy individuals.

 Lowering blood glucose